mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ## [Reusable Types for AC Power Flow](@id ReusableTypesACPowerFlowModel)
 The `PowerSystem` composite type with its `acModel` field can be used without limitations, and can be modified automatically using functions like [`shuntBus!`](@ref shuntBus!), [`statusBranch!`](@ref statusBranch!), [`parameterBranch!`](@ref parameterBranch!), [`statusGenerator!`](@ref statusGenerator!), and [`outputGenerator!`](@ref outputGenerator!) functions.
 This allows the `PowerSystem` type to be shared across different analyses.

-Additionally, the `Analysis` composite type can also be reused within the same method that solves the AC power flow problem.
+Additionally, the `Model` composite type can also be reused within the same method that solves the AC power flow problem.

 Let us create the power system with its existing model once again:
 ```@example ReusablePowerSystemType